40 Years Ago: Dolly Parton Makes Her Movie Debut in ‘9 to 5′

-Thirty-six years ago today, on Dec.
+Forty years ago today, on Dec.
 19, 1980, Dolly Parton made her big-screen debut, appearing in the movie 9 to 5.
+A comedy based on three working women, the film also starred Jane Fonda, Lily Tomlin and Dabney Coleman.

-9 to 5, a comedy based on three working women that also starred Jane Fonda, Lily Tomlin and Dabney Coleman, was a major box office hit.
+9 to 5 was a major box office hit.
 Parton played one of the leading characters, Doralee Rhodes, a secretary falsely rumored to be sleeping with her boss, Franklin Hart (played by Coleman).
-The country star also wrote the movie’s title track, which became one of the biggest hits of her career.
+The country star also wrote the movie's title track, which became one of the biggest hits of her career.

 Parton followed up her role in 9 to 5 with appearances in several other hit movies, including The Best Little Whorehouse in Texas, Rhinestone and the Oscar-nominated Steel Magnolias, among others.
 The country icon also released the album 9 to 5 and Odd Jobs after the film's release; in addition to the title track, the project spawned the No. 1 hit "But You Know I Love You."